 7.0 WARRANTIES

 7.1 AcctTwo represents and warrants that the Services and Deliverables provided hereunder will be provided in a good and workmanlike manner and in accordance with generally accepted industry standards.
 AcctTwo shall not be liable for a breach of this warranty unless Customer provides written notice of the defective Services or Deliverable, reasonably described, to AcctTwo within sixty (60) days of the time when Customer tests and approves the Services or the Deliverables, and in any event, prior to go-live.
 In the event of a breach of this warranty, AcctTwo will re-perform the applicable services, or if reperformance is not commercially reasonable in AcctTwo’s discretion, AcctTwo shall credit or refund to Customer the fees incurred to date related to such Services at the pro rata contract rate.
 The foregoing will be Customer's sole and exclusive remedies, and AcctTwo’s sole and exclusive obligations, for a breach of the warranty set forth in this Section 7.1.

+AcctTwo represents and warrants that it will maintain data security and data privacy protections in accordance with industry best practices.
+AcctTwo represents and warrants that it will provide the Services and Deliverables in accordance with all applicable local, state, national and foreign laws and regulations.

 7.2 EXCEPT AS SPECIFICALLY PROVIDED FOR IN SECTION 7.1, THERE ARE NO WARRANTIES WITH RESPECT TO THE SERVICES OR THE USE OR OPERATION OF DELIVERABLES, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, ANY IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE OR NONINFRINGEMENT.